Bandros: History

-This plan is then received from the Telkomsel are willing to fund the first units of a tour bus in the city of Bandung through the Corporate Social Responsibility.
-In addition, the city government is also holding an open competition to name the tour bus through social networking Twitter. the competition was won by Erry Pamungkas who named this tour bus with bandros name, stands on the Bandung Tour Bus.
+This plan is then received from the Telkomsel, willing to fund the first units of a tour bus in the city of Bandung through the Corporate Social Responsibility.
+In addition, the city government is also holding an open competition to name the tour bus through social networking Twitter. the competition was won by Erry Pamungkas who named this tour bus with BANDROS, which is stands for the Bandung Tour Bus.
 The name itself comes from the name bandros one of the typical foods Parahyangan so the name is increasingly making a tour bus in the city of Bandung interesting.
-Finally, on 31 December 2013, coinciding with the New Year's Eve 2014, the Mayor officially launched Ridwan Kamil bandros tour bus.
+Finally, on 31 December 2013, coinciding with the New Year's Eve 2014, the Mayor, Ridwan Kamil officially launched Bandung Tour Bus.

 Fares

 Fares are relatively cheap, only Rp.
-20,000 for one trip and Rp.
-40,000 for multiple trips with an average route above 20 km.
+20,000 for one trip.